 The Charter could, with good effect, concentrate on these five areas of concern.
-The question then arises on to whether standards, targets or benchmarks should be set.
+The question then arises as to whether standards, targets or benchmarks should be set.

-Among users, carers and staff alike, there is much support in principle for setting standards relating to the reliability, timing and flexibility of services.
+Among users, carers and staff, there was much support in principle for setting standards relating to the reliability, timing and flexibility of services.
 However, we are aware that there are real dangers in setting standards that cannot be delivered or that are inappropriate.
-Response times tend to fall into those categories, as when standard waiting times set for an assessment turn out to be too late for urgent cases and unnecessary for less urgent cases, or when the time set is desirable but unachievable without extra resources to manage demand.
-Moreover, the real test of standard setting is that service users should be able to seek redress when services fail to meet the standards set.
+Response times tend to fall into these categories, as when standard waiting times set for an assessment turn out to be too late for urgent cases and unnecessary for less urgent cases, or when the time set is desirable but unachievable without extra resources to manage demand.
+Moreover, the real test of standard setting is that service users should be able to seek redress when services fail to meet them.

-In our view, national standards should only be set where they can realistically be achieved over a specified period of time by the responsible agencies, and where action can be taken regarding inadequate provision.
+In our view, national standards should only be set where they can realistically be achieved over a specified period of time by the responsible agencies, and where action can be taken about inadequate provision.
 In this respect it may be more sensible to focus on targets that authorities will be expected to meet over time.
 Here, particular attention could be given to waiting times for aids and adaptations by specifying a time beyond which it would be unreasonable to expect users to wait for either an assessment or the provision of agreed equipment; to the frequency with which carers with heavy caring responsibilities could expect to have respite care or to period of time within which vulnerable people needing re-housing can expect to be offered an alternative housing option.

-There is clear scope for adopting a bench-marking approach in the Charter, providing details of good practice provision which users and carers can use to compare performance of services in their own areas.
-There are also a number of service areas where more experiment and innovation is needed to achieve better solutions to problems arising.
-This is perhaps most evident in the area of service co-ordination and integration.
-In these cases, it would be premature to set standards on targets but it might be helpful to include examples of good practice that are emerging in the field.
+There is clear scope for adopting an approach which provides examples in the Charter, providing details of good practice which users and their carers can use to compare performance of services in their own areas.
+There are also a number of service areas where more experiment and innovation is needed to achieve better solutions to problems.
+This is perhaps most evident in the area of service coordination and integration.
+In these cases, it would be premature to set standards or targets but it might be helpful to include examples of good practice emerging in the field.
 These might include:

 - integrated adaptation services

 - tenancy support services

-- integrated housing allocation systems
+- · integrated housing allocation systems

-- care and housing provision
+- · models of housing and care provision

 - integrated health and social care teams supporting particular groups of vulnerable people.

-• Implementing the Charter
+Implementing the Charter

 Agencies and staff at local level will be responsible for implementing the national Charter.
 It would clearly be helpful if guidance could be produced by the centre showing staff what Government expects of them as they work with users and carers.
-We suggest that that should include the following requirements;
+We suggest that such guidance should include the following requirements;